-Sorry, just not into the Facebook Incorporated or Twitter epidemic - way too much of a global cult for my liking, and an insult to our collective privacy.
-But if you're searching my name because we travelled together at some point in history & you're curious if I'm still alive, or if you'd just like to know more about the person behind the name for some reason - well, hope this helps.
+Sorry, just not into the Facebook Incorporated or Twitter epidemic - both are too much of a global cult for my liking, and an insult to our collective privacy as a whole :) But if you're searching my name because we travelled together at some point in history & you're curious if I'm still alive, or if you'd just like to know more about the person behind the name for some reason - well, I hope this helps.

 Born and raised on the endless praries of Saskatchewan, it was home till I was in my early twenties.
-I grew up on the streets of north central Regina, when it was still a decent & safe family neighborhood.
+I grew up on the streets of central Regina in the core, when it was still a decent & safe place to be a kid.
 Went to technical college after graduating high school, and became a civil engineering technician.
 Got the itch to move west once my education was done (like everybody else back then), and joined the exodus to Calgary in the early 90's.
-Settled in, and worked for a couple of large general contractors as a project estimator over the next few years, till I had a good look around the office one day and thought to myself "is this all I want for the next 30 years, watching my life pass me by?"
+Settled in, and worked for a couple of large general contractors as a project estimator over the next few years, till I had a good look around the office one day and thought to myself "is this all I want for the next 30 years, watching life pass me by?"
 So on an impulse took a few months leave from work, & bought a ticket to Thailand to see if I was missing out on anything.
 Found out I was, big time.
-My eyes were opened, you could say.
+My "eyes were opened", you could say.
 Came home after a couple of months of great adventure, sold all the needless crap and clutter I'd accumulated up to that point, bought a one way ticket to Australia & a backpack - and took off to see what the world had to offer.
 Sound extreme?
 I guess so..........at the time, it was the only thing that really seemed to make sense.

 Spent the next five years in Oz, where I met amazing people, saw incredible landscapes and had experiences that words can't do justice.
 Had a great time just being young.
 Established friendships with unique and wonderful people that still exist to this day.
 Discovered more about myself, the world around me and the dynamics of life than any university could ever teach.
 After much trepidation and needless paranoia, I learned to scuba dive......and my life changed forever.
 Literally.
 Could not, and still can't, believe how incredible an experience time spent below the surface of the oceans can be.